MillieTaffa/WTC-Journal/README.md

 <h1>Week 0 Check-In (2025-07-10 15h46)</h1>
 <p>
   <big>WOW</big>!
 It has been such an exhilirating week!
-I've learnt so much about how to navgate the terminal, <br> creating and updating files straight from gitbash and even coding from the terminal itself. <br>
+I've learnt so much about how to navigate the terminal, <br> creating and updating files straight from gitbash and even coding from the terminal itself. <br>

 </p>